ClusterCockpit/cc-doc/content/en/docs/webinterface/settings.md

 If "Resampling" of metric plots is enabled in the configuration file (`config.json`), and read correctly on start-up, this informational display will list both the amount of data points on whichthe next resolution will be requested ("Trigger") as well as the applicable resolutions themselves.

-*Note*: Changes to the resampling options have to be perfofmed by changing the configuration file.
+*Note*: Changes to the resampling options have to be perfofmed by changing the configuration file and restarting the application.

+### Edit Notice Shown On Homepage

+The contents of the text form field will be written into `$CCPATH/var/notice.txt` on submission.
+If this file does not exist, it will be created.

+If any content is found, an informational card will be rendered above the home site table.
+The content will also be mirrored within the form field itself.

+Removing any content from the form field, and submitting, will clear the file and remove the rendered card from the homepage.
+This state is indicated by the placeholder text "No Content." being shown in the form field.